National Instruments: Foundation

-In the early 1970s, James Truchard, Jeff Kodosky, and Bill Nowlin were employed at the University of Texas at Austin Applied Research Laboratories.
-While working on a project for the U.S. Navy, they utilized early computer technology to collect and analyze data.
-Dissatisfied with the existing data collection methods, the trio decided to create a new product for this purpose.
-In 1976, they founded a company while working in Truchard's garage.
-They initially attempted to incorporate under names such as Longhorn Instruments and Texas Digital, but these were rejected.
-Ultimately, they settled on the name National Instruments.
+In the early 1970s, James Truchard, Jeff Kodosky, and Bill Nowlin worked at the University of Texas at Austin Applied Research Laboratories.
+While working on a project for the U.S. Navy, they used emerging computer technology to collect and analyze data.
+The group sought to develop a GPIB interface for the PDP-11/04 minicomputer.
+In 1976, they founded a company in Truchard's garage.
+They initially attempted to incorporate under names such as Longhorn Instruments and Texas Digital, but trademarks of these names were rejected.
+Ultimately, they established the name National Instruments.

-With a $10,000 loan from Interfirst Bank, the group purchased a PDP-11/04 minicomputer and embarked on their first project by designing and building a GPIB interface for it.
-Their initial sale stemmed from a cold call to Kelly Air Force Base in San Antonio.
+With a $10,000 loan from Interfirst Bank, the group purchased a PDP-11/04 minicomputer and commenced their first project by designing and building a GPIB interface for it.
+Their first sale was to Kelly Air Force Base in San Antonio.
 At that time, the three founders were still employed at the University of Texas.

-In 1977, they hired their first full-time employee, Kim Harrison-Hosen, who was responsible for handling orders, billing, and customer inquiries.
-By the end of that year, they had sold three boards, and to encourage further business, the company produced and distributed a mailer to 15,000 users of the PDP-11 minicomputer.
-As sales began to rise, they were able to relocate to a dedicated office space in 1978, occupying a 600-square-foot office at 9513 Burnet Road in Austin.
+In 1977, the company employed its first full-time staff member, Kim Harrison-Hosen.
+By that time, it had sold a limited number of products.
+The company produced and distributed a mailer to 15,000 users of the PDP-11 minicomputer.
+As sales began to rise, it relocated to a dedicated office space, occupying a 600-square-foot office at 9513 Burnet Road in Austin.
+Later, the company booked $400,000 in orders, recording a $60,000 profit.

 1980s

-At the end of the 1970s, the company booked $400,000 in orders, recording a $60,000 profit.
-In 1980, Truchard, Kodosky, and Nowlin quit their jobs to devote themselves full-time to National Instruments.
-At the end of the year, they moved the company to a larger office, renting 5000 sqft of office space.
-To assist in generating revenue, the company undertook numerous special projects, including a fuel-pump credit-card system and a waveform generator for U.S. Navy sonar acoustic testing.
+In 1980, Truchard, Kodosky, and Nowlin resigned from their positions to devote themselves full-time to NI.
+Soon afterwards, they moved the company to a larger office, renting 5000 sqft of office space.
+To assist in generating revenue, the company undertook numerous projects, including a fuel-pump credit-card system and a waveform generator for U.S. Navy sonar acoustic testing.
 In 1981, the company reached the $1 million sales mark, leading them to move to a 10000 sqft office in 1982.

-In 1983, National Instruments developed its first GPIB board to connect instruments to IBM PCs.
-With the arrival of the Macintosh computer, Kodosky began a research initiative with the assistance of student researchers at the University of Texas into ways to exploit the new interface.
+In 1983, NI developed its first GPIB board to connect instruments to IBM PCs.
+With the arrival of the Macintosh computer, Kodosky began a research initiative with the assistance of student researchers at the University of Texas into ways to utilize the new interface.
 This led to the creation of NI's flagship product, the LabVIEW graphical development platform for the Macintosh computer, which was released in 1986.
 The software allows engineers and scientists to program graphically by "wiring" icons together instead of typing text-based code.
 The following year, a version of LabVIEW, known as LabWindows, was released for the DOS environment.

 By 1986, the company had 100 employees.
-The following year, NI opened its first international branch in Tokyo in 1987.
+NI opened its first international branch in Tokyo the following year.